mongodb/mongo-python-driver/doc/tools.rst

 layers, the time spent working directly with the driver will have increased your understanding of how MongoDB actually works.

+PyMODM
+   `PyMODM <https://github.com/mongodb/pymodm>`_ is an ORM-like framework on top of PyMongo.
+PyMODM is maintained by engineers at MongoDB, Inc. and is quick to adopt new MongoDB features.
+PyMODM is a "core" ODM, meaning that it provides simple, extensible functionality that can be leveraged by other libraries to target platforms like Django.
+At the same time, PyMODM is powerful enough to be used for developing applications on its own.
+Complete documentation is available on `readthedocs
+   <https://pymodm.readthedocs.io/en/stable/>`_ in addition to a `Gitter channel
+   <https://gitter.im/mongodb/pymodm>`_ for discussing the project.

 Humongolus
    `Humongolus <https://github.com/entone/Humongolus>`_ is a lightweight ORM framework for Python and MongoDB.
 The name comes from the combination of